 Although Iran has sought to build up a force of locally produced drones since the 1980s, it made major strides after it was effectively able to reverse-engineer copies of US drones, The Hill reported.

-The Iranian Saegheh and Shahed 171 are essentially copies of the Sentinel RQ-170 Iran captured in 2011.
+The Iranian Saegheh and Shahed 171 are essentially copies of the Sentinel RQ-170 Iran captured in 2011, the website said.

 'Enemies of Islam'

 A video released by state television on Friday showed several missiles being launched in a desert area with Guard commander Major General Hossein Salami and the force's aerospace chief Amirali Hajizadeh present.

 "The message of this drill was our power and determined will to defend our sovereignty, our sacred system and our values against the enemies of Islam and Iran," Salami was quoted as saying.

 Hajizadeh said the operation demonstrated the Guard's "new power" and capabilities.